ClementeSerrano/hyperledger-fabric/basic-network/README.md

-# Evolve MVP Blockchain Network
+# Hyperledger basic network

-All the source code to set up and run the blockchain network that serves as backend in Evolve.
+All the source code to set up and run a basic private blockchain network.

 ## Built With